prog4biol/pfb2019/problemsets/Unix_02_problemset.md

 ==================

 1. If you have not already done so, follow [Steps 1-3 in Unix: GIT for Beginners](https://github.com/srobb1/pfb2017#git-for-beginners).
 Here is a summary of those steps:
-   - Create a GitHub Account and Click "New"
+   - Create a GitHub Account and Click "New" to create a new repository.
    - Add info about your repository
    - Create a local (your machine) directory (`mkdir`) and repository (`git init`) and link it to your remote repository (`git remote add`).